open-component-model/ocm-spec/doc/01-model/04-example.md

   - name: chart             # name of this resource
     version: 0.1.0-dev      # version of this resource
     type: helmChart         # type of the resource (here indicating a helm chart)
-    relation: local         # located in the local registry
+    relation: local         # resource is provided by the same entity as the component
     access:                 # access information how to locate this resource
       imageReference: ghcr.io/jensh007/ctf/github.com/open-component-model/ocmechoserver/echoserver:0.1.0
       type: ociArtifact